WPCD-Workflows/documentation/source/ets.rst

    :align: center

-IMP5HCD sources
+Heating sources
 ~~~~~~~~~~~~~~~

-There is a number of sources developed by IMP5 project, that are
+There is a number of sources developed by WPCD, that are
 incorporated by the ETS workflow.

-For the IMP5HCD sources please activate the type of heating source, by
+For the WPCD sources please activate the type of heating source, by
 ticking the box in front of it, and select the code to simulate it.

 .. figure:: images/ets_sources3_a.png
    :align: center

-You also need to configure initial IMP5HCD settings.
+You also need to configure initial  settings.
 Therefore please:

 -  right click on the box ‘BEFORE THE TIME EVOLUTION’
 -  select ‘Open Actor’